 There is no specific treatment for the Hepatitis A infection.
 Please see your GP for advice regarding what and when to take medication to relieve pain and fever.

-As the NZ Immunisation Advisory Centre advise, it is very rare to develop severe liver problems following being infected with Hepatitis A, but the risk of complications does increase the older person is and also higher in those with any pre-existing liver disease.
+As the NZ Immunisation Advisory Centre advises, it is very rare to develop severe liver problems following being infected with Hepatitis A, but the risk of complications does increase the older person is and also higher in those with any pre-existing liver disease.

 Hand hygiene is the gold standard for preventing the spread of Hepatitis A. Using soap and water to wash your hands –